Test Suites & Reports

 - "subFolder/*"

-In such case, both flowA and flowB will be included into the test suite but not flowC.
+In such case, both flowA and flowB will be included in the test suite but not flowC.

 Tests can also be included recursively: